It’s a feature of mass production that most cars are built for average-sized drivers.

 For average-sized and taller drivers, the high-set driver’s seat in the Kia Ceed is one of the few black marks against it.
 For shorter drivers, it should be a major bonus.

-The Ceed is a very good family hatchback.
-Kia has taken the best from the Focus and Golf, then tried to reproduce what works so well in those cars.
-It’s been very successful in doing that: the Ceed is a very comfortable, good to drive, practical car.
+It’s been very successful in doing that – the Ceed is a very comfortable, good to drive, and practical car.
 It also has lots of equipment that comes as standard, so it's also very good value for money.

 The compact SUV: Škoda Karoq

-Compact SUVs are a good choice for shorter drivers, as they aren’t too big, but they have a raised ride height, which offers a good view of the road ahead.
+Compact SUVs are a good choice for shorter drivers as they aren’t too big but have a raised ride height that offers a good view of the road ahead.

-The Škoda Karoq is a good choice, as it offers the typical Škoda sense of space and practicality, along with a high standard of equipment and interior quality for a mainstream car.
-There is a wide choice of engines (petrol and diesel) along with seven trim levels to choose from.
+The Škoda Karoq is a good choice, as it offers the typical Škoda sense of space and practicality with a high standard of equipment and interior quality for a mainstream car.

 There’s plenty of adjustability in the driver’s seat and steering wheel, so a comfortable driving position should be easy to get to.